MUnique/OpenMU/QuickStart.md

 ### Docker-compose

-To start the server and database in one go, you can use docker compose.
-The command is as follows:
+To start the server and database in one go, you can use docker-compose with our [docker-compose.yml](docker-compose.yml).
+The command is as follows when you are in the folder which includes the yml file:
 > docker-compose up -d --build

 It pulls the newest images from the docker hub, sets the network and disk volume up and finally starts OpenMU and the postgres database in separate containers.